jorgelingo/Methods/Tutorials/8_StringsandFactors.md

 ```

 ### Grouped matches
-We can also group matches.
+We can also group matches together.
 This is helpful when maybe you only know one piece of your pattern.
 In this case, we'll extract nouns from the sentences data set but selecting words that follow "a" or "the".
 To do this, we'll need to figure out a creative way to select the next word.
+Here, we are specifiying that following "a" or "the", we want a sequence of at least 1 character that is not a space.

 ```r